Texas man set to be first in US executed over shaken baby syndrome makes last appeals

 Roberson’s lawyers also have a stay request pending before the Supreme Court.
 The nation's highest court has rarely granted 11th-hour reprieves to people on death row.

-Late Wednesday, a Texas House committee that held an all-day meeting on Roberson's case, issued a subpoena for him to testify at a hearing next week.
+The Texas House Criminal Jurisprudence Committee on Wednesday held an all-day meeting on Roberson's case.
+In a surprise move at the end of the hearing, the committee issued a subpoena for Roberson to testify next week.
 It was not immediately known if the committee's request could delay Thursday's execution.
-A spokesperson for the Texas Department of Criminal Justice didn't immediately reply to an email.

-One of those who has been pushing to stop Roberson’s execution is Texas GOP megadonor and conservative activist Doug Deason, who has been speaking with Abbott’s staff.

-“I believe he is innocent,” Deason wrote in a post on X on Tuesday.
+The Texas Department of Criminal Justice, or TDCJ, is aware of the subpoena and is working with the Texas Attorney General's Office on next steps, said Amanda Hernandez, a TDCJ spokesperson.

 Anderson County District Attorney Allyson Mitchell, whose office prosecuted Roberson, told the committee a court hearing was held in 2022 in which Roberson’s attorneys presented their new evidence to a judge, who rejected their claims.
 Mitchell said the prosecution’s case showed Curtis had been abused by her father.